Hon’ble Calcutta High Court Grants Stay on Public Notice Issued by CGPDTM Office

 Non-payment or delayed payment of salary is a violation of employee rights and workplace ethics.
-Despite legal obligations under Indian labour laws, many employers—especially in startups, private firms, and unorganised sectors—fail to disburse timely wages or full-and-final settlements.
-To tackle such issues, the Payment of Wages Act, 1936, and the Industrial Disputes Act, 1947, offer employees a formal legal framework to seek redressal.
-In addition, digital platforms like Online Legal India simplify the grievance process with Online Dispute Resolution (ODR) support.
+Despite legal obligations under Indian labour laws, many employers, especially in startups, private firms, and unorganised sectors, fail to get timely wages or full-and-final settlements.
+These are the valid reasons to file a complaint against salary non-payment.
+By following the right steps, you can easily handle such issues and seek redressal.
 In this blog, you will learn how to file a complaint against employers for salary non-payment.

 The persons who can file a complaint against non-payment of salary are as follows: